Rashtriya Raksha University: Major achievements

 Forensic psychologist Reena Sharma while pursuing her Ph.D. from RRU opted for the positive criminology route and assessed violent behaviour of 110 prison inmates convicted under heinous offenses like murder, rape, etc. She convinced the prison authorities to set up a psychological cell in Sabarmati Jail, Ahmedabad, Gujarat.

-RRU has signed an memorandum of understanding with India Navy for collaboration for innovation and research in the field of defense.
-RSU was praised by Defence Minister Shree Rajnath Singh on the occasion.
+RRU has signed a memorandum of understanding with India Navy for collaboration for innovation and research in the field of defense.
+RRU was praised by Defence Minister Shree Rajnath Singh on the occasion.

 Placements

-The Internship & Placement Division of Raksha Shakti University endeavours to facilitate and provide suitable placement in reputed multinationals, government organizations and the private sectors.
-All students of the university are entitled to placement assistance, need-based training and counselling for employment.
-The division assures support to the visiting organizations at every stage of the placement by making university infrastructure available to them.
+The Internship & Placement Division of Rashtriya Raksha University endeavours to facilitate and provide suitable placement in reputed multinationals, government organizations, and the private sector.
+All students of the university are entitled to placement assistance, need-based training, and counselling for employment.
+The division assures support to the visiting organizations at every stage of the placement by making the university infrastructure available to them.

 The Internship & Placement Division acts as an interface between the recruiters and the students for primarily enabling the students to select the best available option for their career.
-The division liaisons with the recruiters to provide suitable jobs to the students completing their study from the university and the section continues to facilitate the students who have already graduated from the university depending upon the requirements of the recruiters and alumni.
+The division liaises with the recruiters to provide suitable jobs to the students completing their studies from the university and the section continues to facilitate the students who have already graduated from the university depending upon the requirements of the recruiters and alumni.
 The division conducts extra classes and mock interviews to enable and prepare the students to become successful professionals.

 Student life

 Student accommodation

-The residences for students are anticipated as not just hostels with long corridors but rather as homes, shared by 25–30 people.
+The residences for students are anticipated as not just hostels with long corridors but rather as homes.
 These courtyard homes are put together forming a hierarchy of communities.
 When a cluster of homes come together they start sharing sports facilities such as badminton courts and playgrounds.